-Prior to his installation at Pitt in 2014, Gallagher spent more than two decades in public service.
+Prior to his installation at Pitt, Gallagher spent more than two decades in public service.
 In 2009, President Barack Obama appointed him to direct the National Institute of Standards and Technology.
-While in this role, Gallagher also served as acting deputy secretary of commerce until leaving for Pitt in the summer of 2014.
+While in this role, Gallagher also served as acting deputy secretary of commerce before leaving for Pitt in the summer of 2014.

 Gallagher holds a PhD in physics from the University of Pittsburgh and a bachelor’s degree in physics and philosophy from Benedictine College in Kansas.
 He and his wife, Karen, are the proud parents of three sons.